Parties, Candidates & Contests

 Political parties, candidates and constituency associations are the main entities that participate in elections.
-Their collective goal is to elect Members to the Alberta Legislative Assembly.
+Their collective goal is to elect members to the Legislative Assembly of Alberta.
+Elections Alberta is responsible for the management of registration, reporting and disclosure of political parties, candidates and constituency associations.
 People interested in becoming a candidate, registering a political party or registering a constituency association can use our resources to explore and define their options.

 Political Parties are political organizations that have met the legislative requirements under section 6(2) of the Election Finances and Contributions Disclosure Act.

 Constituency Associations are volunteer organizations endorsed by political parties or independent members of the Legislative Assembly to handle political activities at the electoral division level, such as fund-raising, including the collection and reporting of contributions.

 Candidates are persons who seek to be elected, and are supported by political parties or run as independents.

 Elections Alberta is also responsible for overseeing nomination contests, nomination contestants, leadership contests, and leadership contestants.
 Resources are also available here.

 Nomination Contests are held by registered political parties, or constituency associations, to select persons to endorse as official candidates.